zrefai/Poke-Dictionary/README.md

 npm start
 ```

 This should start the metro bundler.
-Hitting `i` in your terminal will open it up in the iOS simulator. **(DISCLAIMER: I developed this project soley for iOS and for iPhone.
-This app is not tailored for Android devices or tablets.
+Hitting `i` in your terminal will open it up in the iOS simulator.
+You need to have Xcode and the iOS simulator downloaded for this. **(DISCLAIMER: I developed this project soley for iOS and for iPhone.
+I have not tested this app for Android devices or tablets.
 Unexpected behavior may occur when opening this app with the latter mediums.)**

 ## Details